syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/4_How_Java_Code_Gets_Executed.md

 20. So let's take a look in this folder.

-21. Now we have a new file main.class.
+21. Now we have a new file Main.class

 22. This is the bytecode representation of this Java file.